dji-sdk/Windows-SDK-Doc/source/introduction/flightController_concepts.md

 ## IOC (Intelligent Orientation Control)

-IOC (referred to as Flight Orientation Mode in the Mobile SDK) defines how the aircraft will interpret horizontal flight commands (forward, backward, left and right).
+IOC (referred to as Flight Orientation Mode in the Windows SDK) defines how the aircraft will interpret horizontal flight commands (forward, backward, left and right).

 By default, the aircraft will fly relative to itself, so a left command causes the aircraft to fly to its left.
 This makes sense if an aircraft is being piloted from the first person view.
 However, when the aircraft is being piloted remotely from a fixed location it can be confusing or inconvenient.